trychlos/pwix-accounts-tools/README.md

     - `AccountsTools.C.PreferredLabel.USERNAME`
     - `AccountsTools.C.PreferredLabel.EMAIL_ADDRESS`

     A function can be provided by the application for this parm.
-The function will be called without argument and MUST return one of the accepted values.
+The function will be called without argument and must return one of the accepted values.

     Defaults to `AccountsTools.C.preferredLabel.EMAIL_ADDRESS`, though the actually displayed label heavily depends of the runtime configuration as we try to always display something.